RKMTech/MySQL_Project_4/README.md

 SQL queries ?
 [Exploring_Data folder](/Exploring_Data/)
 # Background
-This is one of my projects to showcase my progress in **SQL** and my improvement to solve complex queries
+This is one of my projects to showcase my progress in **SQL** and my improvement to solve complex queries and now cleaning data

 ### The questions I wanted to answer through my SQL queries were: